 3. Pilot Implementation Strategy: Concluding the presentations, Dr Jibril Abdumalik, the CEO of the ASIDO Foundation, shared the foundation's strategy for the intervention.
 He outlined the intervention sampling geography and detailed the methodology, encompassing inclusion and exclusion criteria and the recruitment strategy.
 He also shed light on the foundation's specific action points during the pilot phase, including community entry and leveraging existing radio programs for heightened awareness.

 Following the presentations, attendees engaged in an interactive session, lauding the presenters' efforts while seeking clarifications on various aspects of the intervention.
 Topics of discussion ranged from selection criteria to SUCCEED's role during the pilot phase, and the implementation of community mental health forums.
 The idea of using gatekeepers as a means of community entry garnered a strong endorsement from the team members.

 Before the meeting's conclusion, Dr Yinka Egbokhare, the adept communications advisor on the SUCCEED team, delivered a concise lecture on workplace communication.
-Her emphasis on developing sensitivity to messages, understanding relationships, and managing emotions within the workplace resonated with the attendees.
+His emphasis on developing sensitivity to messages, understanding relationships, and managing emotions within the workplace resonated with the attendees.